Lecturer

 "THE THREE Bs"

-In the early 1800s, the classical world created a very exclusive club (only three members!
-Wow!).
-It was referred to as "The Three Bs" and included J. S. Bach, Beethoven, and Berlioz.
-Later in that century, they tossed Berlioz out, and replaced him with Brahms.
-That membership lasted, untouched, until not long ago.
-Specifically, it lasted until I got my hands on the concept.
+In the early 1800s, the classical world created a very exclusive club (only three members!).
+It was referred to as "The Three Bs" and originally included J. S. Bach, Beethoven, and Berlioz.
+Later in that century, Berlioz left, and was replaced by Brahms.
+Still the Three Bs.

 I thought that the idea should be 1) modernized, and 2) expanded beyond classical music.
 So I created my own "Three Bs", and MY "Bs" are: